-A student may appeal one or more of the restrictions associated with Academic Probation by submitting a written request, along with any supporting documentation, to the dean of faculty and administration.
+A student may appeal one or more of the restrictions associated with Academic Probation by submitting a written request, along with any supporting documentation, to the appropriate academic dean.
 The appeal must be based on the assurance of improved academic performance, and the assurance that past difficulties that have affected academic performance can be overcome.
-The dean of faculty and administration may consult with appropriate college staff concerning the student's appeal, including, but not limited to, staff in student development, the business office, and the student's academic adviser.
+The appropriate academic dean may consult with appropriate college staff concerning the student's appeal, including, but not limited to, staff in student development, the business office, and the student's academic adviser.
 Such an appeal must be made at least three business days prior to the start of a spring semester, and at least one week prior to the start of a fall semester.